qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 * :guilabel:`Field type`: an entry to select from the layer's fields that match the valid input type;
 * an entry to list the :guilabel:`Variable` available;
-* :guilabel:`Edit...` button to create or edit the expression to use;
+* :guilabel:`Edit...` button to create or edit the expression to apply, using the :guilabel:`Expression String Builder` dialog.
+To help you correctly fill in the expression, a reminder of the expected output's format is provided in the dialog;
 * :guilabel:`Paste` and :guilabel:`Copy` buttons;
 * :guilabel:`Clear` button to remove the setup.